 - HAE is a rare genetic disorder characterized by recurring and unpredictable severe swelling attacks in various parts of the body, and is significantly debilitating and disabling.
 The disease is caused by increased levels of bradykinin, a protein which leads to swelling.
-NTLA-2002 aims to prevent unregulated production of bradykinin by knocking out the prekallikrein B1 (KLKB1) gene through a single course of treatment to ameliorate the frequency and intensity of these swelling attacks.
+NTLA-2002 aims to prevent unregulated production of bradykinin by knocking out the prekallikrein B1 (Also known as KLKB1 gene.
+Knocking out this gene is expected to reduce kallikrein activity, which is involved in the biological pathway for release of bradykinin.
+Intellia expects this reduction to correlate with a decrease in bradykinin activity, thus, preventing the activation of endothelial cells that causes vascular leakage and angioedema in HAE patients.) gene through a single dose of treatment to ameliorate the frequency and intensity of these swelling attacks.

 - In June 2020, Intellia and Regeneron expanded and extended their collaboration to research and develop CRISPR/Cas9-based treatments.
-Under the terms of two co-development and co-commercialization agreements, Intellia and Regeneron agreed to co-develop potential hemophilia A and B CRISPR/Cas9-based treatments using their jointly owned targeted transgene insertion technology.
-Regeneron is the lead party for both hemophilia A and hemophilia B development programs.
+Under the terms of two co-development and co-commercialization agreements, Intellia and Regeneron agreed to co-develop potential Severe, rare genetic bleeding disorders, each caused by a different missing or defective clotting protein.
+CRISPR/Cas9-based treatments using their jointly owned targeted A gene introduced into the genome by artificial (e.g. not found in nature) means.
+To perform targeted gene insertion, a transgene must be delivered to the cell nucleus and once there, fulfill the intended role of the gene, such as restoring protein production or recognizing an immune antigen. insertion technology.
+Regeneron is the lead party for both Severe, rare genetic bleeding disorders, each caused by a different missing or defective clotting protein. development programs.

 - These programs build on proprietary innovations developed by Intellia in its collaboration with Regeneron.
-Data presented in 2019 by Intellia highlighted the promise of Intellia’s technology by demonstrating the first CRISPR-mediated, targeted transgene insertion in the liver of non-human primates, which generated circulating human Factor IX, or FIX, protein at or above normal levels necessary to treat hemophilia B, a severe genetic bleeding disorder.
+Data presented in 2019 by Intellia highlighted the promise of Intellia’s technology by demonstrating the first CRISPR-mediated, targeted transgene insertion in the liver of non-human primates, which generated circulating human Factor IX, or FIX, protein at or above normal levels necessary to treat Severe, rare genetic bleeding disorders, each caused by a different missing or defective clotting protein., a severe genetic bleeding disorder.
 View Press Release

 To keep up with our progress, check out our pipeline.